 Rimfire is a type of firearm cartridge.
 It is called rimfire because the pin strikes the rim of the base.
 Examples include .17, .22 short, and .22 long.
 Rimfire cartridges are limited to low pressure calibers because they require a thin case so that the firing pin can crush the rim and ignite the primer.

 The Rimfire Range is clearly marked with a large sign outlining the club rules for its use.
 Only rimfire rifles and pistols (.17 and .22) are permitted on the Rimfire Range.

-You may not shoot any centerfire guns on the Rimfire Range.
+You may NOT shoot any centerfire guns on the Rimfire Range or Plinking Pit.
 This means NO centerfire rifles, pistols, shotguns, or black powder guns.
-The Utility Pit to the right of the Rimfire Range was constructed to accomodate these centerfire guns with the exception of shotguns.
+The Utility Pit (Pistol Pit #4) was constructed to accomodate all of these centerfire guns with the exception of shotguns.

 BB and air guns ARE allowed on the Rimfire Range.
+The Plinking Pit,

 Place all spent cartridge cases in the buckets provided.
 If you do not want yours, there are others who will be happy to get them.

 First timers always get all the help they need.
 Check it out!
 On match days, the Rimfire Range is closed to shooters not participating in the match until the match is finished.

-Entry Fee $7 for members and $10 for non-members.
+Entry Fee: $7 for members and $10 for non-members.

 The trophies for the top 3 in each class for the year are presented at the February match.

 Range Director Bob Yerkes shows his shooting form.
 Come out and try shooting one of these matches.
 You don't need an expensive rifle.
 Bob has a class for every shooter.
 It's big fun for little money!